Sam Faiers

-Samantha Elizabeth Faiers (born 31 December 1990) is an English television personality and model.
-She is known for having starred in the ITV2 reality series The Only Way Is Essex from 2010 to 2014.
-In 2014, she competed in the thirteenth series of Celebrity Big Brother, finishing in fifth place.
+Samantha Elizabeth Faiers (born 31 December 1990) is an English television personality.
+She starred in the ITV2 reality series The Only Way Is Essex from 2010 to 2014, after which she competed in the thirteenth series of Celebrity Big Brother.
+Following this, Faiers fronted her own reality series, The Mummy Diaries, from 2016 to 2021.

 Career

-On 10 October 2010, Faiers appeared in the first episode of The Only Way Is Essex and in total, starred in eleven series of the show.
+On 10 October 2010, Faiers appeared in the first episode of The Only Way Is Essex and in total starred in eleven series of the show.
 The second series of the programme saw Faiers' sister Billie join the cast.
 During this series, Faiers also began a relationship with cast member Joey Essex.
 However, their relationship came to an end again months later in the ninth series.
-In March 2014, Faiers announced that she would be taking a break from The Only Way Is Essex after the end of its eleventh series, due to her recent Crohn's disease diagnosis and to work on her relationship with Essex.

 In January 2014, Faiers entered the Celebrity Big Brother house to compete in the thirteenth series.
 She entered handcuffed to fellow housemate, American starlet Jasmine Waltz, as part of a task.
 It was revealed that Faiers had been meeting a journalist from OK! during her stay in the house, so that she could continue writing her weekly column for the magazine.
-Faiers made the final on Day 27 but finished in fifth place.
-While in the house, Faiers was unwell and stated that she 'couldn't keep food down', and was later diagnosed with Crohn's disease.
+Faiers made the final on Day 27 and finished in fifth place.
+While in the house, Faiers was unwell and stated that she 'couldn't keep food down' and was later diagnosed with Crohn's disease.

+Faiers has made guest appearances on chat shows such as Loose Women, This Morning and Daybreak.
+She was a panellist on the fifth episode of series 8 of Shooting Stars and starred on the eleventh series of The Real Hustle, going undercover as a bitter ex-wife to help the Hustlers con a mark.

+In March 2014, Faiers announced her exit from The Only Way Is Essex after the end of its eleventh series, due to her Crohn's disease diagnosis and to work on her relationship with Essex.
 In 2016, Faiers began starring in her own reality series on ITVBe, titled Sam Faiers: The Baby Diaries.
 Sister Billie was later added to the main cast, and the programme was retooled into Sam and Billie Faiers: The Mummy Diaries.

-Other ventures

-Faiers has made guest appearances on chat shows such as Loose Women, This Morning and Daybreak.
-She was a panellist on the fifth episode of series 8 of Shooting Stars and starred on the eleventh series of The Real Hustle, going undercover as a bitter ex-wife to help the Hustlers con a mark.
-She has also been a panellist on Celebrity Juice twice, once during the sixth series and again in the ninth series with her (then) fiancé Joey Essex.
-Faiers has recently launched her own online fitness website (Celebrity Training with Sam Faiers) which offers only workout videos and healthy eating recipes.
+In 2018, Faiers founded Revive Collagen, a company offering ready-to-drink collagen supplements.
+After the end of The Mummy Diaries in 2021, Faires began co-hosting The Sam & Billie Show podcast with her sister.
+Also in 2021, Faiers, as well as her son, voiced a character in PAW Patrol: The Movie.